walterbender/Syllabi/music.md

 The goal of this class is to explore the variety of electro-mechanical mechanisms available to directly create sound, e.g., a theramin, or to interface to a digital synthesizer.
-Students will explore interactive models of voice and instruments in realtime musical performance.
+Students will explore interactive models of voice and instruments in real-time musical performance.

 Questions to Consider
 ---------------------